The number of new residential units at the construction stage where concrete has been poured for the footing around the structure.

-- The number of housing starts recorded annually has fluctuated significantly in response to changing market conditions.
+- The number of housing starts recorded annually has fluctuated significantly in recent years in response to changing market conditions.

-Variations in annual level of starts in Peel reflect changing conditions in Ontario’s housing market.
+Variations in the annual level of starts in Peel have increased in recent years in response to changing conditions in Ontario’s housing market.

-Since the start of 2019, conditions in Ontario have not changed significantly resulting in relative stability in the number of housing starts registered in Peel.
+The housing market adjusted to the federal and provincial policies from 2017.
+Conditions in Ontario did not change significantly in 2019 resulting in relative stability in the number of housing starts registered in Peel.

 Housing Starts by Segment

-The shift in Peel’s housing starts towards the multiple segment of the market, which has occurred over the past decade, remained evident in the first nine months of 2019.
+The long-term shift in Peel’s housing starts towards the multiple segment of the market continued in 2019.